Ph3nol/Docker-Arch/README.md

 docker run -it -v $(PWD):/destination ph3nol/docker-arch:latest generate /destination
 ```

-Finally, use `.docker-arch/do` script for somes actions:
+Finally, use `.docker-arch/do` script, from the project, for somes actions:

 ```
 .docker-arch/do build    # Build containers (like `docker-compose up --build -d`)